-- 5.15 The Office for Standards in Education, Children's Services and Skills (OFSTED) inspects and regulates services which care for children and young people and those providing education and skills for learners.
+- 5.15 The Office for Standards in Education, Children's Services and Skills (Ofsted) inspects and regulates services which care for children and young people and those providing education and skills for learners.
 It publishes all school inspection reports on its website.
 In addition, there are inspection reports for the services for children and families which the council provides.
-An external OFSTED focused visit took place and was centred on our front door arrangements for children's services.
-The full report can be found on the OFSTED website.
-There were a number of areas identified where improvements were needed to ensure young people were fully safeguarded.
-As a result, there is a full service improvement plan which is overseen through the enhanced performance board and Cabinet. - 5.16 Vinney Green Secure Unit was inspected by OFSTED in April 2022 and though Education was judged to be good and Health arrangements requires improvement, the overall result of the inspection was an inadequate opinion.
-There is an improvement plan, monitored through our improvement board, and additional management capacity has been secured to ensure improvements are made working closed with OFSTED and the Youth Custody Service
+An external Ofsted focused visit took place during 2021/22, and an adverse opinion was given.
+An improvement board was implemented to drive improvement in the service.
+An enhanced performance board oversees the service's journey.
+Monitoring visits have taken place during 2022/23, and the results have recognised an improving picture. and was centred on our front door arrangements for children's services.
+The full report can be found on the Ofsted website.
+There were several areas identified where improvements were needed to ensure young people were fully safeguarded.
+As a result, there is a full-service improvement plan which is overseen through the enhanced performance board and Cabinet.
+A recent review by the Department for Education has lifted the Children's service improvement notice. - 5.16 Vinney Green Secure Unit was inspected by Ofsted in April 2022 and though Education was judged to be good and Health arrangements required improvement, the overall result of the inspection was an inadequate opinion.
+There is an improvement plan, monitored through our improvement board, and additional management capacity has been secured to ensure improvements are made working closed with Ofsted and the Youth Custody Service.
+The improvement board has continued to meet throughout 2022/23 and assurance visits during the year have recognised improvements in areas that were previously criticised.
+In April 2023, Vinney Green was inspected and received a good opinion.
+There were no issues arising from their most recent monitoring visit.